 Premonition of spring.

-Before me is a reproduction of the most beautiful painting by Grabar "February Blue".
-Everything in it is simple and incomparable.
+In front of me is a reproduction of Grabar’s most beautiful painting, “February Azure.”
+Everything about it is simple and incomparable.
 An amazing February day is depicted.
 Frosty and sunny.
 The weather was favorable.
-The sky is clear.
-It is azure and dazzling blue.
-It is light blue near the horizon, and blue above, and this blue goes to infinity.
-Snow sparkles, sparkles.
+There's not a cloud in the sky.
+It is azure and blinding with blue.
+Near the horizon it is light blue, but above it is blue, and this blueness goes into infinity.
+The snow sparkles and sparkles.
 It is lilac in the sun and blue in the shade.

-In the foreground is a branched beauty birch.
-Its trunk is pearly white, and the branches and last year's foliage at the top are red-brown.
-Other birch trees are ordinary, they are less majestic.
-In the background, along the horizon line, you can see a bush stretching like a solid wall, also red-brown in color.
+In the foreground is a beautiful branchy birch tree.
+Its trunk is pearly white, and the branches and last year’s foliage at the top are red-brown.
+Other birches are common, they are less majestic.
+Along the horizon line in the background you can see a bush stretching like a solid wall, also red-brown in color.

 The artist conveyed the beauty of nature on his canvas.
-At the first meeting with the picture, the blue radiance coming from it strikes.
-Helped to convey the fantastic beauty of the blue color, the main color of the picture.
-In nature, everything is buried in azure light, which is why the painting is called “February Blue”.
+When you first meet the painting, you are struck by the blue glow coming from it.
+The color blue, the main color of the painting, helped convey the fantastic beauty.
+In nature, everything is immersed in azure light, which is why the painting is called “February Blue.”

 This landscape evokes a joyful and festive mood.
 I would like to visit here and see everything with my own eyes.

-• The author of the picture is I.E. Grabar.
+• The author of the painting is I.E. Grabar.

-• The time of year depicted in the picture.
+• The time of year depicted in the painting.

 • Author Image Items: